 She has a very successful private therapeutic bodywork practice in Fort Collins, Co, and was voted BEST massage therapist in Fort Collins!

 She fully supports and upholds the professional code of ethics (see below) for her profession.

 - Mary Axelrod is a Board Certified and Licensed Massage Therapist (BCMT, LMT) with a private practice for Massage & Reflexology Therapies in Fort Collins, Colorado (since 2003).
 Board Certification is the highest standard of certification for massage therapists in the United States and involves maintaining a high standard of ethics as well as taking regular continuing education classes.
 Board certification from the NCBTMB –National Certification Board For Therapeutic Massage and Bodywork.

 - Licensed to practice massage therapies in the State of Colorado.
 Registered Therapist in the State of Colorado – exceeding all state standards for training. licensure, certification and standards of practice.

 - Certified Massage Cupping practitioner.

-- Current Instructor for the Reflexology Certificate program, and other holistic classes including the Massage Therapy program in the Integrative Health & Massage Therapy Program at Front Range Community College in Fort Collins, Colorado.
+- Former Instructor for the Reflexology Certificate program, and other holistic classes including the Massage Therapy program in the Integrative Health & Massage Therapy Program at Front Range Community College in Fort Collins, Colorado.
 She developed the curriculum for the Reflexology Certificate Program and the Massage Therapy Curriculum program at FRCC.

 - Member of the Reflexology Association of America